 How hard is a master’s compared to a bachelor’s degree?

 How hard is a master’s compared to a bachelor’s degree?
-Not that difficult, according to current UQ graduate Jessica Rowen.
+Not that difficult, according to UQ graduate Jessica Rowen.
 But the time commitment to return to studying requires careful consideration, so she’s compared the pair to help you understand what you’re in for.

 If you’ve completed a bachelor’s degree, the choice to undertake postgraduate study can feel daunting by comparison.
 Upskilling your expertise and acquiring specialised field-relevant experience is certainly a worthwhile goal, but you might worry that a master’s degree is going to be much tougher than your bachelor’s was.